a-burigana/PLATO/README.md

 PLATO is based on the semantics of the language *mAp*, described in [3].
 For a complete analysis of the encoding see [2].

 ## Our goals
-At the moment, PLATO *correctly* encodes the semantics of *mAp* as prooved in [3].
+At the moment, PLATO *correctly* encodes the semantics of *mAp* as proved in [3].
 At the moment, we impose some assumptions on the behavior of the agents.
 Namely, agents must be truthful and trustworthy.

 Here we list our current and future works:
 - [x] Enhancement of the entailment rules